Table of Contents

 git clone https://github.com/CFT-HY/HILA

 The installation process is split into two parts.
 Building the HILA preprocessor and compiling HILA applications.
-Both can be installed from source, and both steps have their respective containerization options available.
+Both can be installed from source with proper dependency supports, and both steps have their respective containerization options available.
+In certain situation, users may face on issue about building HILA preprocessor.
+This usually is caused by lack of LLVM/Clang support.
+There are few tested strategies to deal with this problem, read HILA home page for details.
 The variety in options is to address different issues which arise in platform dependencies.

 When it comes to installing HILA applications there are many avenues one can take depending on their platform.
 The available platforms and offered methods are listed below, which link to the necessary section in the installation guide.